Choosing the best oil for wood furniture can feel overwhelming. With so many options, how do you decide what’s right?

 Linseed and tung oil are two of the best hardening oils for wood.
 Linseed oil hardens by polymerization.
 It soaks into the wood grain, binds to the wood fibers, and then hardens, leaving behind an impact-resistant surface.
 Tung oil also hardens after air exposure, leaving behind a tough, transparent, water-resistant surface.

-Best Oil Finish for Wood Furniture Summary
+What is the Best Oil for Wood Furniture?
+Summary

 Oils preserve the natural properties of the wood while enhancing the wood’s aesthetics.